“Mom… Dad… I’d like you to meet my partner.”

 Cruise Virgins is a short story about two young men experiencing their first gay cruise.

-I'll keep you informed about my upcoming books and offer them to you at a discount
+I'll keep you informed about my upcoming books and offer them to you at a discount shortly before they're released to the public.

-I'll also send occasional emails with background information about the stories and my writing process.
+I'll send occasional emails with background information about the stories and my writing process.
+Occasionally, I may solicit your input which will help make the books even better!

 You'll receive complete instructions on how to download your free eBook to almost any device, including Kindle, Nook, Kobo e-reader, iPad, iPhone, iPod, Android phone or tablet, or your computer.